-Capacity market participants must retain individual contributor measurement data and all supporting information provided at the time of registration, for audit purposes for a period of seven (7) years.
+Capacity market participants must retain individual demand response contributors measurement data and all supporting information provided at the time of registration, for audit purposes for a period of seven (7) years.
 The IESO may request such information in order to verify the accuracy of information disclosed by the capacity market participant.

 Validation, Estimation and Editing (VEE) Process for Virtual C&I HDR Contributors

-For virtual C&I HDR contributors, if the capacity market participant has identified, within the measurement data submission deadline, that a portion of the measurement data is missing for particular contributor(s), the capacity market participant shall:
+For virtual C&I HDR contributors, if the capacity market participant has identified, within the measurement data submission deadline, that a portion of the measurement data is missing for particular demand response contributor(s), the capacity market participant shall:

-Collect data for all contributors for the period of three months excluding the missing period
+Collect data for all demand response contributors for the period of three months excluding the missing period

 Utilize the following Validation, Estimation and Editing (VEE) criteria for virtual C&I HDR contributors to account for the missing period: